Questa pagina è solo a scopo informativo. Alcuni servizi e funzioni potrebbero non essere disponibili nella tua giurisdizione.

 What is the Doji candlestick pattern?

-The Doji pattern is a prevalent candlestick formation that appears when a candlestick closes with a small or non-existent body; it looks like this because its opening and closing prices are nearly identical.
+The Doji pattern is a prevalent candlestick formation that appears when a candlestick closes with a small or non-existent body.
+It looks like this because its opening and closing prices are nearly identical.

 This usually suggests high levels of uncertainty and volatility within the market.
 Recognizing such unstable price action is crucial for developing a successful trading strategy, as Doji patterns can help identify trends and predict bullish reversals within the market.